 “A virtuoso of the keyboard without any concession to the public nor to decadent sentimentality” (Diari de Balears, Spain), “an artist of unquestionable artistic maturity” (Estia, Greece), and “possessing an undeniable temperamental vein” (El Porvenir, Mexico), Alexandros Kapelis was born in Lima, Peru, of a Greek father and a Peruvian mother.
 He spent time in both Peru and Greece during his formative years and grew up with the advantages of a dual heritage.
 At the age of 20 he moved to New York, where early in his career he was recognized by the International Press Service (IPS) as “one of the most promising young classical musicians of any nationality working in New York today.”
 Later on he met Martha Argerich and lived in Brussels for three years next to the great pianist, where they forged a friendship and mentoring relationship.
 Today, Alexandros Kapelis has performed in venues that include Lincoln Center and the United Nations in New York, the Kennedy Center in Washington, the Herbst Theatre in San Francisco, the Chicago Cultural Center, Cadogan Hall in London, the Salle Cortot and UNESCO in Paris, the Musei Capitolini in Rome, and the Athens Megaron.
-He has appeared in the United Kingdom, France, Switzerland, Austria, Italy, Spain, Greece, Cyprus, Malta and the Middle East, as well as the United States, Mexico, South America, and a recent debut tour of Japan.
+He has appeared in the United Kingdom, France, Switzerland, Austria, Italy, Spain, Greece, Cyprus, Malta and the Middle East, as well as the United States, Mexico, South America, and Japan.

 Kapelis began playing the piano at the age of five and studied with Rosa Basurco in Peru, Dimitri Toufexis at the American College of Greece, Diane Walsh and Julius Levine at the Mannes College of Music in New York, and Noretta Conci in London.
 He also studied orchestral conducting and attended the masterclasses of Bruno Aprea (Rome) and Gianluigi Gelmetti (Accademia Chigiana, Siena).
 He conducted Handel’s opera Giulio Cesare at the Ernen Festival in Switzerland, and currently enjoys conducting Bach and Mozart piano concertos from the keyboard.
 He has participated in various international Festivals, notably the Martha Argerich Project in Lugano.
 He has consistently been praised by the press for his “full range of technique in rendering the total palette of keyboard colors” (Piedmont Post, USA) as well as for his “scintillating performances” (Washington Post, USA).
-Alexandros Kapelis is a Steinway Artist; he currently lives between New York and Tuscany.
+Alexandros Kapelis is a Steinway Artist; he lives between New York and Venice.